Skip to content

 ~66,000 studentsUCF Alert

-Confirmed Timeline
+Documented Timeline

 Alert Sequence

-3 messages in sequence
+3 messages in sequence · 3 verified verbatim

 INITIAL ALERTEmail

-UCF's repeated 'does not serve as a public shelter' line is the operative message — it pushes students toward off-campus evacuation rather than treating campus as a refuge.
+UCF's repeated 'does not serve as a public shelter' line is the operative message, it pushes students toward off-campus evacuation rather than treating campus as a refuge.

 The Sept.
 7 class cancellation came a day before the Sept.
 8 campus closure, giving students a 24-hour window to leave before residence operations wound down.